Kootenai Health has specially trained nurses and providers to help care for our sickest patients.

-Referred to as the hospital's intensivists, this dedicated group of physicians is trained in pulmonary/critical care medicine and certified by the American Board of Internal Medicine.
-Their single focus is critical care, without other competing responsibilities within the hospital.
+Our critical care supervises includes providers called intensivists.
+This is a dedicated group of physicians is trained in pulmonary/critical care medicine and certified by the American Board of Internal Medicine.
+Their single focus is critical care.

-They cover areas such as medications, care plans, and psychological, social and financial issues.
-They work with a checklist to ensure even the smallest detail is in order to provide the best in care.
-Treatment goals are reviewed each day with staff and family members.
-The intensivists work with the patient's doctor to achieve these goals, relaying vital information necessary to institute and carry out the treatment plan.
+Our intensivists cover areas such as medications, care plans, and psychological issues.
+The intensivists work with the patient’s doctor to achieve these goals, relaying vital information necessary to institute and carry out the treatment plan.